Canon G1 X vs Sony A7S II

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the A7S II have been discontinued, but can regularly be found used on eBay.
+The G1X was replaced by the Canon G1X Mark II, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X:

 - More detail: Offers more megapixels (14.2 vs 12MP) with a 7% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.